 - It provides Parkinson’s expertise to a variety of organisations, including the European Medical Agency

 - It acts as ambassadors, advocating for positive, proactive dialogue and partnership between all the EPDA stakeholders to improve the lives of the 1.2 million people with Parkinson’s and their families across Europe.

 Board nominations and election criteria

 The EPDA is a highly respected and well-known European umbrella organisation.
 We are committed and energetic and, therefore, require a committed and energetic board.
 We welcome nominations for potential candidates from enthusiastic people who are familiar with the EPDA and have participated in our work.

-Board members are elected by the General Assembly for a three-year term and may be re-elected for two further terms.
+Board members are elected by the General Assembly for a three-year term and may be re-elected for one further term.